1924 Auckland Rugby League season: Top try scorers and point scorers

 The lists include points scored in the First Grade competition and the Roope Rooster.
 Joe Hadley of Athletic led the league in tries scored with 12, while Craddock Dufty was once again the top scorer with 91 points from 9 tries, 29 conversions and 3 penalties.
 Devonport had a try and conversion unattributed in a match.
-While the match between Mangere United and Ellerslie won by Mangere United 18 to 10 had no points attributed to any player.
+While the match between Mangere United and Ellerslie won by Mangere United 18 to 10 had no points attributed to any player and the round 10 match between the same two teams had no points attributed to either team.
 It is possible that M Paul for Mangere scored more tries than the 9 he is credited with and more than the 3 goals he kicked.

 Exhibition matches

 City Rovers played Marist of Christchurch at Carlaw Park in May and were victorious by 16 points to 9.
 At the end of the season Marist, who had won the First Grade Championship met City Rovers, who had won the Roope Rooster and the two teams played out a 10 all draw on Monday morning as part of the Labour Day celebrations to officially finish the season for Auckland Rugby League.
+On Wednesday the Marist side played Hamilton at Steel Park in Hamilton and won 28 to 3.